 - 100% Satisfaction Guarantee

 - Blue Mountains Locals ride free with a paying passenger, perfect for family and friends who pop in for a visit!

 A sample of the stops on the Hop on Hop off route

 The Blue Mountains biggest town, Katoomba, is 109 km from Sydney.
 The trip up the mountain gives you a chance to explore suburban Sydney – mostly via a boring motorway – unless you take the train, but it helps get some perspective on the size of suburban Sydney.

 Take the train to the Blue Mountains

 The train trip to Katoomba is not too difficult.
-A city rail train from Central will get you to Katoomba in a little under 2 hours.
-It makes for a long day, but it will save you quite a bit of money.
+A city rail train from Central will get you to Katoomba in a little under two hours.

-The train ticket will set you back between $11-17 depending on whether you travel off-peak or not.
-You can visit for just $2.60 on a Sunday but be aware, this is very popular, and you might find yourself without a seat on the way home.
+The train ticket will set you back between $12-17 return depending on whether you travel off peak or not.
+You can visit for just $8.15 return on a Sunday, but be aware, this is very popular, and you might find yourself without a seat on the way home.

 Going by car

 You can rent a car and drive yourself around the mountains.
 The traffic can be awful on the weekends, and you may find parking a challenge at the popular spots.